HaoLi12345/CATS/src/README.md

-Added train_v2.py for cats_v2. train_v2.py is almost same as train.py but different model selection.
-You could you original train files :)
+Added train_v2.py for cats_v2.

+train_v2.py is almost same as train.py but different model selection.

+You could use original train files :)

 08/17/23